cosmos/ibc/spec/ics-001-ics-standard/README.md

 standard, or feature expected to be of use to the Cosmos ecosystem.
 An ICS should list the desired properties of the standard, explain the design rationale, and provide a concise but comprehensive technical specification.
-The primary ICS author is responsible for pushing the proposal through the standardization process, soliciting input and support from the community, and communicating with relevant stakeholders to ensure (social) consensus.
+The primary ICS author is responsible for pushing the proposal through the standardisation process, soliciting input and support from the community, and communicating with relevant stakeholders to ensure (social) consensus.

-The inter-chain standardization process should be the primary vehicle for proposing ecosystem-wide protocols, changes, and features, and ICS documents should persist after consensus as a record of design decisions and an information repository for future implementers.
+The inter-chain standardisation process should be the primary vehicle for proposing ecosystem-wide protocols, changes, and features, and ICS documents should persist after consensus as a record of design decisions and an information repository for future implementers.

-Inter-chain standards should *not* be used for proposing changes to a particular blockchain (such as the Cosmos Hub), specifying implementation particulars (such as language-specific data structures), or debating governance proposals on existing Cosmos blockchains (although it is possible that individual blockchains in the Cosmos ecosystem may utilize their governance processes to approve or reject inter-chain standards).
+Inter-chain standards should *not* be used for proposing changes to a particular blockchain (such as the Cosmos Hub), specifying implementation particulars (such as language-specific data structures), or debating governance proposals on existing Cosmos blockchains (although it is possible that individual blockchains in the Cosmos ecosystem may utilise their governance processes to approve or reject inter-chain standards).

 ## Components